21 Hours Fasting | Benefits | Risks and Tips

 Things to consider during the fast

-1. Start with a 12 to 14 hour fast and work your way up to 21 hours after you are sure you can make it.
+1. Start with a 12 to 14 hour fast and work your way up to 21 hours gradually.

-2. Do not eat during the fasting hours as calories can mess up your objectives and benefits.
+2. Do not eat during fasting, as calories can affect your objectives and benefits.

 3. Hydrate yourself throughout your fast by drinking water, black coffee, or herbal tea.